 Frankfurt makes an easy half-day stop for travelers.
 Planning to sleep here is a gamble, since the city’s numerous trade fairs send hotel prices skyrocketing — a $100 double can suddenly shoot up to $400 (to avoid the fairs, check the convention center calendar).

-If you stay in Frankfurt, you won't be the only notable the city has hosted.
-At Goethe House, the birthplace of Johann Wolfgang von Goethe — scientist, minister, poet, lawyer, politician, and playwright.
-The house is furnished as it was in the mid-18th century, when the boy destined to become "the German Shakespeare" grew up here.
+If you stay in Frankfurt, you won’t be the only notable to call the city home.
+Fans of “the German Shakespeare” can visit the Goethe House, the birthplace of Johann Wolfgang von Goethe — scientist, minister, poet, lawyer, politician, and playwright.
+The house is furnished as it was in the mid-18th century, when the literary giant grew up here.

 When you’re done sightseeing and ready to unwind, go to Frankfurt’s apple-wine pub district.
 The cobbled, cozy Sachsenhausen neighborhood is both a well-heeled residential area and an eating-and-drinking zone, enjoyed by tourists and Frankfurters alike.
 More than a hundred characteristic apple-wine pubs have taken root here (alongside plenty of other options).

 Apfelwein, drunk around here since Charlemagne’s time 1,200 years ago, became more popular in the 16th century, when local grapes suffered from disease.
 Apple wine is about the strength of beer (5.5 percent alcohol), and is served spiced and warm in winter, cold in summer.
 To complement your traditional drink with a traditional meal, order Frankfurt sausage or pork chops and kraut.